afrinadaud/Driver-Drowiness-Detection/README.md

 13. 27 or the Escape key is our exit key.
 14. Lastly, we let go of the webcam and close the application.

 ## How to run it?

+Image Detection
+1. Choose to record your own alarm or use a default one.
+2.

 ## Result